Lenzig hopes to ensure end-to-end traceability for apparel brands and buyers while combating counterfeiters.

 Lenzing will use blockchain to ensure complete transparency and traceability for brands and consumers of its fibers.

-Austrian textile group, which specializes in fibers made from renewable wood, announced it is bringing in blockchain technology to support it’s TENCEL branded fiber business.
-It will use the technology to ensure transparency and traceability for both brands and consumers of its fibers in finished garments.
-It will join the TextileGenesis platform to accomplish this.
+Austrian textile group, which specializes in fibers made from renewable wood, plans to bring in blockchain technology to support its TENCEL branded fiber business.
+It will use the TextileGenesis platform to ensure transparency and traceability for both brands and consumers of its fibers in finished garments.

-Lenzing plants to conduct several pilot tests over the next few months with partners across its entire value chain, and they expect the platform to be fully operational in Q1 of 2020.
+Lenzing plants to conduct several pilot tests with partners across its entire value chain.
+The company expects its platform to be fully operational in Q1 2020.